Black Spots on Lips: 10 Causes with Natural Remedies

 Top 10 Home Remedies for Black Spots on Lips

-Now that we have a better understanding of the causes of black spots on lips let’s discuss some remedies to help get rid of them.
+Now that we better understand the causes of black spots on lips let’s discuss some remedies to help eliminate them.

 1. Apple cider vinegar

-Apple cider vinegar contains malic acid, which is a natural astringent and helps to lighten dark spots on the lips.
-A 2016 study published in the journal of Clinical, Cosmetic and Investigational Dermatology found that applying a solution of apple cider vinegar can reduce the appearance of hyperpigmentation.
+Apple cider vinegar contains malic acid, a natural astringent that helps lighten dark spots on the lips.
+A 2016 study published in the Journal of Clinical, Cosmetic, and Investigational Dermatology found that applying a solution of apple cider vinegar can reduce the appearance of hyperpigmentation.

 (Resource)

-• Start by mixing 1 tablespoon of apple cider vinegar with 1 tablespoon of honey in a small bowl.
+• Mix one tablespoon of apple cider vinegar with one tablespoon of honey in a small bowl.

 • Stir the mixture until it forms a paste.